-Breast reduction surgery is a common solution for problems caused by breast hypertrophy, or the medical term for large, ptotic (drooping) breasts.
+Breast reduction surgery is a common solution for problems caused by breast hypertrophy, the medical term for large, drooping breasts.
 This can affect women of all ages and can occur even among those in good physical shape.
-Breast hypertrophy can cause neck and back pain by stretching nerves and forcing you to stand and walk differently to compensate for the strain that the breasts put on your muscles and bones of your back.
+Breast hypertrophy can cause neck and back pain by stretching nerves and forcing you to stand and walk differently to compensate for the strain that the weight of your breasts put on your muscles and bones of your back.
 A woman’s posture is often negatively affected by breast hypertrophy.

 Covered By Most Insurance

 Breast hypertrophy can alter your lifestyle by preventing you from participating in activities that may make you feel self-conscious due to the size of your breasts.
-Large breasts may prevent you from wearing the style of clothing that you prefer and large breasts can also cause low self-esteem, rashes, breathing problems and skeletal deformities.
+Large breasts may prevent you from wearing the style of clothing that you prefer as well as contributing to low self-esteem, rashes under or in between your breasts, breathing problems and skeletal deformities.

-Ssometimes large breasts can be out of proportion to the rest of your body.
-Breast reduction surgery with Dr. Norman Rowe, MD can help solve the problems that over-sized breasts can cause.
+Sometimes large breasts can be out of proportion to the rest of your body.
+Breast reduction surgery with Dr. Rowe, Dr. Pierce or Dr. Schneider can help solve the problems that over-sized breasts can cause.

 Breast Reduction Surgery

-Dr. Rowe wants to help you get the procedure you need to feel and look your best.
-Financing is available for some procedures and Dr. Rowe also accepts most health insurance for breast reduction surgery.
+Rowe Plastic Surgery wants to help you get the procedure you need to feel and look your best.
 A breast reduction can significantly improve quality of life and help with back and shoulder issues.
-Dr. Rowe has great success getting many breast reduction operations covered by health insurance plans.
-While the amount of coverage does depend on your specific insurance policy, Dr. Rowe will work with you and your insurance company to get your procedure covered as much as possible by health insurance.
+We have great success getting many breast reduction operations covered by health insurance plans.
+While the amount of coverage does depend on your specific insurance policy, Rowe Plastic Surgery will work with you and your insurance company to get your procedure covered as much as possible by health insurance.